 At this stage, council officers have published a number of budget proposals which represent reductions and changes in services.
-Decisions on what will change will not be made by elected members (councillors) until after the consultation is outcomes for West Lothian In future, the council will not deliver all of the services it currently provides - we simply do not have the resources to do so.
-Some services currently delivered will have to be delivered by partners, communities and other organisations
+Decisions on what will change will not be made by elected members (councillors) until after the consultation is complete

 What might the future look like for local services?